Post

 runs-on: macos-15

-# Set the maximum Timeout duration to prevent endless waiting in case of anomalies
+# Set the maximum timeout duration to prevent endless waiting in case of anomalies

 timeout-minutes: 30